David Kobylík

-David Kobylík (born 27 June 1981) is a Czech former professional footballer who played as a midfielder.
+David Kobylík (born 27 June 1981) is a Czech professional football manager and former player who played as a midfielder.
+He is currently in charge of FK Kozlovice.

 Career

 Kobylík won the Slovak Corgoň liga in the 2009–10 season with MŠK Žilina.

 In August 2010, he joined Polonia Bytom.
 He was released from Polonia Bytom on 27 June 2011.

 In July 2011, he signed a one-year contract with Austrian club TSV Hartberg.

 Kobylík was also part of the Czech side which won the UEFA U-21 Championship in 2002.